JoshuaTutin/Estimating-Legal-chess-positions-using-under-10-datapoints-within2percentofliteratureestimate/README.md

 Tablebase data shows number of legal known chess positions for up to 7 pieces (with an estimate for 8 pieces also).
 I tried extrapolating the data to estimate the total number of legal chess positions and got a value within the correct order of magnitude.
 Maybe with more data points added if tablebase increases, this could improve literature estimates.

+Note: The result for 8 pieces is just an estimate, potentially (for now) limiting the accuracy of the solution given by the python code.
+If 8 pieces has an exact result, this could potentially improve the accuracy of the final output of the code.